This bright, joyful Fresh 48 session celebrates a family of FIVE!

 In other words, your room won’t look magazine-photo-shoot-ready – it’s not supposed to!

 That’s why I deliver about 80 percent of photos in black & white.
 The soft blacks, grays and whites take focus off medical equipment and other items in the room you may not really care about.
-Don’t feel like you have to clean up before the session – I will take care of the big things!
+Don’t feel like you have to clean up before the session – I will take care of hiding the big things!

 Of course, there are some moments you’ll want in color and black & white: a full family photo, shots of just baby, as well as each parent individually with baby.